JereKuusela/valheim-expand_world_prefabs/README.md

   - If the item exists, its stack amount is increased up to the max.
   - Remaining stack amount is added as new items.
   - For adding a single item, shorthand `itemid, amount` can be used.
-- cancel (default: `false`, P): If true, the RPC call of the triggering action is cancelled.
+- cancel (default: `false`): If true, the RPC call of the triggering action is cancelled.
   - This affects types `command`, `damage`, `say`, `state` and `repair`.
   - This only works properly for some actions, since the RPC calls are usually for cosmetic changes.
   - For example chat messages can be cancelled so that they are never shown to other players (for example for non-admin custom commands).